FortiGate / FortiWiFi

 Under Remote Groups, click +Add.

 Select Social WiFi from the Remote Server dropdown list.
-Make sure that Grups are set to Any.
+Make sure Groups is set to Any.
 Click OK to proceed.

 Click OK.